-IMPLEMENTATION

-COUNCIL STRATEGIC PLANS
+Implementation

+Regional Cooperation

+The Plan builds upon the cooperative arrangements and resource sharing that already occurs between the Councils of the region.
+A nominated employee from each Council will participate in a Regional Staff Advisory Group responsible for monitoring, reporting and reviewing the Plan.

+Council Strategic Plans

 The Alliance Councils has each prepared a four-year Action Plan that aligns with that Council's Strategic Plan and delivers on this Plan.
 Each Council is responsible for implementing actions in respect of their local government area and will nominate an employee responsible for oversight of the Plan.

-REPORTING
+Reporting

-The Regional Staff Advisory Group will communicate regularly to facilitate delivery of the Regional Plan and will meet annually for the purpose of monitoring progress of regional priorities.
+The Regional Staff Advisory Group will communicate regularly to facilitate delivery of the Plan and will meet annually for the purpose of monitoring regional priorities.
 Reporting of regional priorities will be completed annually through each Council's Annual Report.

-REVIEW
+Review

 The Plan can be reviewed at any time in accord with legislative requirements.
 The time frame for evaluation and review of the Plan is otherwise every four years.
 The next four-year review is scheduled for 2024.

+Acknowledgements

-The Alliance Councils thank everyone who share their ideas, stories and experiences about disability access and inclusion.
-Over 270 people across the region participated in consultation providing us with feedback that has helped to shape this plan.
+The Alliance Councils thank everyone who shared their ideas, stories and experiences about disability access and inclusion.
+Over 300 people across the region participated in consultation providing us with feedback that has helped to shape this plan.

+Acronyms and Definitions

+Access

-ACCESS Access (sometimes referred to as universal access) means that regardless of ability a person can approach, enter, pass to or from, and make use of an area and its facilities without assistance.
+Access (sometimes referred to as universal access) means that regardless of ability a person can approach, enter, pass to or from, and make use of an area and its facilities without assistance.

 Access design ensures products and buildings can be used by everyone, regardless of their level of ability or disability.
 It means designing and planning products, buildings, and exterior spaces to be usable by all people to the greatest extent possible.

+Alliance Council

+The Yorke Peninsula Alliance includes the Barunga West Council, Copper Coast Council and Yorke Peninsula Council.

+Carer (Australian Bureau of Statistics)

-ALLIANCE COUNCIL The Yorke Peninsula Alliance includes the Barunga West Council, Copper Coast Council and Yorke Peninsula Council.
-CARER (AUSTRALIAN BUREAU OF STATISTICS) A person who provides any informal assistance, in terms of help or supervision, to older people (aged 65 years and over) and those with disability.
+A person who provides any informal assistance, in terms of help or supervision, to older people (aged 65 years and over) and those with disability.

 A primary carer is the person who provides the most informal assistance to a person with disability with one or more of the core activities of mobility, self care and communication.

-DISABILITY (DISABILITY DISCRIMINATION ACT (DDA) ACT)
+Acronyms and Definitions

+Disability (Disability Discrimination Act (DDA) Act)

 The DDA Act covers the following broad groups of disability:

 - Physical

 - Intellectual

 - Psychiatric

 - Sensory

 - Neurological

 - Learning disabilities

 - Physical disfigurement

 - The presence in the body of disease-causing organisms

-DISABILITY (AUSTRALIAN BUREAU OF STATISTICS)
+Disability (Australian Bureau of Statistics)

 A person has disability if they report they have a limitation, restriction or impairment, which has lasted, or is likely to last, for at least six months and restricts everyday activities.
 Disability may affect a person's mobility, communication or learning.
 It can also affect their income and participation in education.
 Social activities and the labour force.

-SOCIAL INCLUSION
+Acronyms and Definitions

+Social Inclusion

 Social inclusion refers to a sense of being included in the social life of the community and being treated with equality and dignity.

 Where all people live in a dignified and simplified society where they have the confidence and self esteem to speak their mind and have the opportunities that everyone has.

 NDIS

 National Disability Insurance Scheme.

-REGIONAL SA

-Provides an average situation for regional areas of South Australia.

-THE REGION

-This Regional Disability Access and Inclusion Plan relates to the local government areas of Barunga West Council, Copper Coast Council and Yorke Peninsula Council.
+Regional SA Provides an average situation for regional areas of South Australia.
+The Region This Regional Disability Access and Inclusion Plan relates to the local government areas of Barunga West Council, Copper Coast Council and Yorke Peninsula Council.
+Universal Design Universal design is a way of thinking about environments that meet the needs of all members of the community.

-UNIVERSAL DESIGN

-Universal design is a way of thinking about environments that meet the needs of all members of the community.
 Universal design also considers changing needs over the life course.

-BOAT RAMP, BARUNGA WEST